BharZInstein/rl-chip-placer/README.md

 > AI-powered chip placement using Reinforcement Learning and Graph Neural Networks

-Optimizes VLSI component placement to minimize wirelength using deep learning.
+Optimizes chip component placement to minimize wirelength using deep learning.
 Alternative to analytical placers like DREAMPlace.

 ## 🚀 Quick Start